 What is Revision Rhinoplasty?

-If you are considering revision rhinoplasty, it is crucial to understand that this procedure is not a simple fix and requires careful consideration.
-It is common for patients to experience dissatisfaction with the results of their initial rhinoplasty, whether it be due to an unsatisfactory appearance or functional issues such as breathing difficulties.
+facial and nasal anatomy.
+Patients may experience dissatisfaction with the results of their initial rhinoplasty, whether due to an unsatisfactory appearance or functional issues such as breathing difficulties.
 Revision rhinoplasty can address these concerns, but it is essential to have realistic expectations and understand the potential risks and limitations of the procedure.

 Sanctuary Plastic Surgery